fbgallet/langchain-academy/README.md

-# LangChain Academy - Introduction to LangGraph

-# TypeScript UNOFFICIAL version
+# LangChain Academy - Introduction to LangGraph - TypeScript UNOFFICIAL version

+This is a TypeScript port of the original Python implementation of the excellent Introduction to LangGraph step-by-step tutorial.
+It's my personal, unofficial port of the original code.
+Only the code in the `module-n\studio` folder, intended to be launched with LangGraph Studio, is concerned.
+I have not ported the Jupyter notebooks.
+In the original Python version, some notebooks were not reproduced as an agent in the studio folder.
+In such cases, I generally created a corresponding agent in the `module-n\studio` folder.

+🚧 This is a work in progress !
+Currently, only module 1 and the beginning of module 2 have been ported to TypeScript. 🚧

 ## Introduction